Skip to main content

 Independent Verification

 A key principle of CertNode's design is that verification does not require trusting CertNode.
-Each layer can be independently verified:
+Each independent layer can be verified by anyone:

 L2 Verification

-Use OpenTimestamps client to verify OTS proof against Bitcoin blockchain.
+Use OpenTimestamps client to verify the OTS proof against the Bitcoin blockchain.

 L3 Verification

-Validate RFC 3161 token signature against TSA's public certificate.
+Validate the RFC 3161 token signature against the TSA's public certificate.

 The /verify page provides a public interface for verifying any CertNode receipt without authentication.